adilsaid64/py-template/README.md

 # py-template

-PyTemplate is an open-source boilerplate for building and managing custom Python libraries.
+PyTemplate is a free boilerplate for building and managing custom Python libraries.

+It provides:

+ - A ready-to-use project structure for Python libraries
+ - Automated semantic-versioning and GitHub tagging workflows
+ - CI/CD and packaging setup so you can focus on writing code, not boilerplate workflows